RobRendell/gTove/README.md

 * Style options for movement paths.
 Option to use the grid colour of the starting map?
 * A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Animated map/mini textures?
 Video element might be able to use "poster" tag for animated gifs?
+* Right-click drag rotation is a bit flaky in direction rotated (e.g. click above the midpoint of a map and rotate)
 * Hide/show mini name
 * New template type: GM Note.
 Just a coloured icon on the map, clicking opens full text, rich text editor? eg. https://github.com/jodit/jodit-react?
 Include folds for collapsing content?
 * Improve handling of new gTove version - detect if service worker has cached a new version https://stackoverflow.com/questions/40100922/activate-updated-service-worker-on-refresh  https://www.npmjs.com/package/register-service-worker